outsidedav/swift/api/api.md

 ## Creating a Swift Backend

-It is possible to create your backend Swift app based on this API.
+You can create your backend Swift app based on this API.

 From the Apple Development console, perform the following steps: